Capturing Real Life

 Erving Goffman teaches us that regular people are caught up in the tireless concern of appearing to be who they say they are.
 And the fear of looking inauthentic compels them to engage in a fascinating dance of "impression management."
 His work as a whole charts the social psychological dynamics of ordinary life.

 Watch any Altman film and you feel like you're a fly-on-the-wall in someone else's life.
 Scenes seem like real situations as people talk over each other and are sometimes drown out by ambient sounds.
 We admire his ability to recreate what are often overlooked ephemera of real life.

 Here are some of the books we've drawn on for guidance and inspiration in recent projects.

 In this classic book, Viviana Zelizer challenges a powerful ideology at the root of modern economics: that money is a single, impersonal instrument with little subjective meaning.
 Using an ethnographic approach, Zelizer discovers that people engage in highly idiosyncratic practices of mental accounting, assigning personal meanings to categories of money that then guide usage.

 In his engaging new book, Culture and Cognition, Wayne Brekhus takes the reader on an intriguing tour of the cultural character of cognition, offering clues about how to understand people more deeply.
-Three areas in particular caught our attention: thinking styles, classification mindsets, and memory.
+A couple of areas in particular caught our attention: classification mindsets and memory.
 MORE

 Artist and writer, Leanne Shapton tells the story of a relationship and its demise through an auction catalog.
 Each page features personal belongings from the couple's home with succinct statements on provenance, meaning, and price.
 It's an intriguing meditation on how ordinary personal belongings can deepen our understanding of the human experience.